Axelgustavschnurer/Aterbrukskartan/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 [React](https://reactjs.org/) is used for the frontend and [Prisma](https://www.prisma.io/) is used for the database.

+To view our plans for possible future improvements, see [this document](https://stuns.sharepoint.com/:w:/s/terbrukskartan/ET3yGNnQiTNPra6jFuFIEygB-gpCZnkSEF_R-C6VWvCt6w?e=htn8uE).

 ---

 ## Getting Started

 All commands are to be run in your terminal of choice, in the root directory of the project.

-First, download and install [Node.js](https://nodejs.org/en/download/) and clone the repository here on Azure (you'll need [git](https://git-scm.com/downloads) for that).
+First, download and install [Node.js](https://nodejs.org/en/download/) and clone the repository here on Azure (preferably to [VS Code](https://code.visualstudio.com/download), but you'll need [git](https://git-scm.com/downloads) regardless of what you use).

 Thereafter, install dependencies by running: